Shopify/polaris/.changeset/fuzzy-timers-kneel.md

 '@shopify/polaris-tokens': minor
 ---

-Added identical z-index tokens with new naming
+Added new z-index tokens that will be the default in version 7 of polaris-tokens